-- 7.2.2 Chemical measurement is basically a comparison of an unknown with a known.
-In some cases, the comparison is direct, as in the determination of mass using an analytical balance.
-Direct chemical measurements consist of comparisons on a real time basis or intermittent alternations of standards and unknowns.
-In indirect measurement, the scale readout of an analytical instrument may be calibrated at intervals of time which should be selected so that no significant changes of the scale factor occur during that period of time. - 7.2.3 Hence, a chemical measurement result is obtained at the end of a series of steps in a procedure.
-This is a numerical value for the measurand that is dependent upon a number of intermediate or input quantities.
-These may be other measurands or constants (constants also have uncertainties). - 7.2.4 In general, the measurand has a relationship to these other quantities which, in principle can be expressed algebraically as:
+- The following steps summarise the tasks that need to be performed in order to obtain an estimate of the uncertainty associated with a measurement. - 6.2 Step 1 Specifications or Specified Measurands - 6.2.1 Specifications or specified measurands mean a clear statement of what is being measured (Eurachem Guide), e.g. determination of total iron in drinking water. - 6.2.2 A chemical or microbiological measurement result is generally obtained at the end of a series of steps in a procedure.
+It could be a numerical value for the measurand that is dependent upon a number of intermediate or input quantities.
+There may be other factors or constants (constants may also have uncertainties). - 6.2.3 In general, the measurand has a relationship to input quantities which, in principle can be expressed algebraically as: